huntdatacenter/docs/docs/working-in-your-lab/workbench/installation.md

 ::: tip

-Make sure you are connected to the VPN before accessing the workbench.
+Make sure you are connected to the VPN before accessing the Workbench.
 :::

 1. Open the your web browser (Firefox is required for Linux).